DezziDez/Thread-the-TTRPG/src/site/notes/Thread.md

 Thread is designed with Creativity, Modularity, Emergence, and Simplicity in mind.
 There are only have a few hard rules in Thread that you should always follow.
 1. **Change It!** The system is designed to be altered.
 Put rules in, take rules out, or change them into something else.
 Nothing is marked as optional because everything is optional.
 2. **Make it!** If the rules don't support what you want, make your own!
 The system is completely modular and open-source, so add anything you like and even share it with the world.
 3. **Break it!** Whether player or game master, do whatever you want.
 The system wants to be bent and broken.
-Go wild and make the craziest of characters, encounters, items, beasts, or whatever insanity you can come up with.
+Go wild and make the craziest of [[TTRPG Basics/Character\|Characters]], encounters, items, beasts, or whatever insanity you can come up with.

 Thread can be navigated by selecting [[Thread\|Threads]] or Links sprinkled throughout the document.
 On the left of the document is a navigation hierarchy to more directly navigate.

 There is also a search function that is very useful for finding anything specific.

 Thread is entirely setting agnostic.
-Allowing you to use the system in any world for any characters.
+Allowing you to use the system in any world for any [[TTRPG Basics/Character\|Characters]].
 There is also explicitly no flavor added to any skills, only mechanics.
-This is to reduce the number of characters in skills to reduce confusion and reading.
+This is to reduce the number of characters in [[Core Rules/Skills\|Skills]] to reduce confusion and reading.
 But, it is also to have as little restrictions on the potential flavor of the skills.
 Thread will never tell you how to interpret anything.

 ## Mission Statement